gradle/gradle/design-docs/play-support.md

 So:

-- `gradle --watch run` would build and run the Play application.
+- `gradle --continuous run` would build and run the Play application.
 When a change to the source files are detected, Gradle would rebuild and restart the application.
-- `gradle --watch test run` would build and run the tests and then the Play application.
+- `gradle --continuous test run` would build and run the tests and then the Play application.
 When a change to the source files is detected, Gradle would rerun the tests, rebuild and restart the Play application.
-- `gradle --watch test` would build and run the tests.
+- `gradle --continuous test` would build and run the tests.
 When a source file changes, Gradle would rerun the tests.

 Note that for this feature, the implementation will assume that any source file affects the output of every task listed on the command-line.
-For example, running `gradle --watch test run` would restart the application if a test source file changes.
+For example, running `gradle --continuous test run` would restart the application if a test source file changes.

 ### ~~Story: Add continuous Gradle mode triggered by timer~~